Initiatives to Achieve Net Zero Carbon

 Cosmo Zero Carbon Solution

-These services aim to reduce CO2 emissions and lower contract power and electricity usage by facilitating the installation of higher efficiency equipment.
-Cosmo Oil Marketing will continue to support businesses and local governments as they strive to comply with decarbonization regulations and to overcome challenges such as reducing costs by saving energy.
+These solutions seek to reduce CO2 emissions and lower contract power and electricity usage by facilitating the installation of higher efficiency equipment.
+They are used by businesses and local governments to comply with decarbonization regulations and to reduce costs by saving energy.

 1. Power purchase agreement (PPA): A contract where the equipment installation provider installs a solar system on the customer’s property and the customer purchases the generated electricity.